UMR-CNRM/snowtools/doc/source/code/scripts.rst

 .. todo::

-   Move opertaional scripts into scripts/ and document them !
+   Move operational scripts into scripts/ and document them !